 Short selling (often termed “shorting”) is an essential part of being a complete trader.
 Markets go in both directions.
 In certain strategies, like spread trades, being able to short sell is a vital ingredient.
+This guide to short selling explains how it works, the benefits and risks, plus tips for getting started.

 Some money managers, such as those operating mutual funds, are not allowed to short sell due to regulatory mandates.
 On many apps, like Robinhood, you are also not allowed to short sell outside of buying things like inverse ETFs.
 (Inverse ETFs go up in price when the underlying goes down).